Dillion/DTNavigationController/README.md

 # DTNavigationController
-Drop-in replacement to customize navigation controller transitions
+Drop-in replacement for UINavigationController to create custom transitions and navigation bar layout